Basics about Indian Pharma

 As a component of the Global Pharma Trade, Indian Pharma’s valuation is less than 4% but it supplies medicinal drugs around 10% by volume.

 Amazing isn’t it??

 Indian Pharmaceutical industry was not always adored.
-It was a marginal player in pharmaceutical manufacturing till the 1970’s.
+It was a marginal player in pharmaceutical manufacturing until the 1970s.

 But today, India supplies not only to the USA & Europe but also to Africa and South America.

 A number of targetted measures helped the India Pharma industry to unleash its true potential.